 Uses and Limitations of Earnings Per Share (EPS) Data

-A company requires an amount of $800,000 for its proposed expansion program.
-It is evaluating the following two alternatives financial plans:
+A company needs $800,000 for its proposed new market entrance.
+It is evaluating the following alternative financial plans:

 1. When WBIT is $80,000